mik-spe/SoftwareCapstone/README.md

 # Description: A web application that lets businesses keep track of their employee's health
 # with the use of a database with various entry fields being updated.
+# REST API we developed for accessing the database: https://github.com/mfbernasol/employee-api
 # Sources:
 # Tailwind CSS Tutorial: https://www.youtube.com/playlist?list=PL4cUxeGkcC9gpXORlEHjc5bgnIi5HEGhw
 #   - Used for setting up Tailwind on Visual Studio Code